snicco/php-scoper-excludes/README.md

 ## Example:

-Let's assume that you have the following stub file:
+Let's assume you have the following stub file:

 ````php
 namespace WP_CLI